shelt/freecoin-legacy/README.md

 * Replace arrays of pointers with appropriate name (..._ptrs)
 * Create functions to extract data from transactions
 * Better documentation
+* How to make different executables from a single makefile